canvas-medical/fhirstarter/CONTRIBUTING.md

 itself must be changed.

-The resultant callables have signatures that adhere to the FHIR specification, but they forward the requests on to the callables provided by the developer.
+The resultant callables have signatures that adhere to the FHIR specification, but they forward the requests on to the handlers provided by the developer.